Widebeam: The nature of a widebeam

-The CRT gives no precise definition of a "widebeam", merely distinguishing it from other types of canal craft such as: narrowboats, Thames sailing barges, Dutch barges, other barge types, grp cabin cruisers, and wooden boats.
+The Canal and River Trust (CRT) gives no precise definition of a "widebeam", merely distinguishing it from other types of canal craft such as: narrowboats, Thames sailing barges, Dutch barges, other barge types, GRP cabin cruisers, and wooden boats.
 Nevertheless, the salient features of a modern widebeam are:

 A widebeam is built in the style of a cruising narrowboat, that is to say, a steel-hulled barge used mainly by leisure boaters.
 Typically, this entails a bow well-deck with doors leading aft to the living accommodation.
-The long saloon typically has numerous side-windows, and while its coachroof may have fitments such as solar panels and skylights, the overall height (as with a narrowboat) must be low enough to negotiate canal bridges.
+The long saloon typically has numerous side-windows, and while its coachroof may have fitments such as solar panels and skylights.
+The overall height (as with a narrowboat) must be low enough to negotiate canal bridges.
 Echoing narrowboats, a widebeam's stern may be a cruiser stern or a "semi-trad"; but these days it is rare to see a widebeam with a traditional stern.
 Unlike some traditional narrowboats, a modern widebeam will rarely have a walk-through engine room with an antique engine such as a Bolinder; its engine will normally be found beneath the stern deck.

 Whereas (except at the bow and stern) a narrowboat will normally have a rectangular cross-section below the gunwales, (although "Springer" narrowboats with V-shaped bilge sections are well-known), many widebeams may have a chined cross-section.
 A chined hull may steer more predictably than a flat-bottomed barge, because it holds a course more readily; and the chine allows the widebeam to approach closer to the canal bank where the canal is shallow or narrow.